GETTING TO NET ZERO

 Learn more about the industry’s investments and innovations

 The route towards net-zero carbon cruising has many paths.
-One of the key areas identified as making a significant impact in terms of emissions is the implementation and use of shoreside electricity (SSE) at ports.
-This means ships can connect directly to power sources on shore, thereby extinguishing their engines, and eliminating carbon emissions while the ship is berthed.
+One of the key areas identified as making a significant impact in terms of emissions is the implementation and use of shoreside electricity at ports, also known as On shore Power Supply (OPS).

 As part of the EU’s Fit for 55 programme, all main ports in the European Union will have to use shoreside electricity by 2030.